 4-Be Upfront and Honest

-Never make an offer that is well over your comfort zone with the intentions of getting your money back after you do your home inspection.
+Never make an offer that is well over your comfort zone, intending to get your money back after your home inspection.
 This is the wrong road to go down as the seller will become irate and non-negotiable.
 At this point, the seller may want to move on to the next buyer.
 We have seen this happen many times.
-There are times where our sellers have canceled with the demanding buyers and moved on to the next buyer who was extremely eager.
+There are times when our sellers have canceled with the demanding buyers and moved on to the next buyer who was extremely eager.
 The new eager buyer did not ask the seller to credit much and sometimes nothing at all.
-The difficult buyers, in turn, lost out on a great house and then had a hard time finding another home in the same neighborhood.
-My advice is, be honest and do not play games.
+In turn, the difficult buyers lost out on a great house and then had a hard time finding another home in the same neighborhood.
+My advice is, to be honest, and do not play games.

 If you are thinking of buying or selling a home in San Diego, contact the McT Real Estate Group.
 We are expert negotiators in the area.
-Our goal is to make sure that each and every client receives the utmost one to one attention and is extremely happy with the end result.
+Our goal is to ensure that every client receives the utmost one-to-one attention and is extremely happy with the end result.